What Is Debt Collection?

 - In the third phase of the process, your original creditor writes off your debt and sells it — often for pennies on the dollar — to an outside collection agency, sometimes known as a debt buyer.
 Your creditor is no longer involved.
 The collection agency is still trying to recoup as much of the debt as it can, in order to turn a profit on its purchase.

 In recent years, creditors have been turning over more of their delinquent accounts to debt-collection law firms, rather than to traditional bill collectors.
-The idea is that communication from a lawyer makes a greater impression, thereby increasing the possibility of repayment.
+The idea is that communication from a lawyer makes a greater impression, thereby increasing the possibility of paying collections.

 Initial Contact from Debt Collectors